tangowithcode/tango_with_django_2/manuscript/chapter2.md

 X> To get comfortable with your environment, try out the following exercises.
 X>
 X>  - Get up to speed with Python if you're new to the language.
 Try out one or more of the tutorials we list earlier.
 X>  - Install Python 3.7.
-Make sure `pip3` (or `pip` with your virtual environment) is also installed and works on your computer.
+Make sure `pip3` (or `pip` within your virtual environment) is also installed and works on your computer.
 X>  - Play around with your *command line interface (CLI)*, whether it be the Command Prompt (Windows) or a Terminal (macOS, Linux, UNIX, etc.) and create a directory called `code`,  which we use to create our projects in.
 X>  - Create a new virtual environment using Python 3.7.
 This is optional; but we *strongly encourage you to use virtual environments.*
 X>  - Within your environment, install Django 2.1.5 and Pillow 5.0.0.